 Instructions: Describe design decisions regarding the DBMS intended for the initial implementation.
 Provide the name of the DBMS, the reason for selection, and the type of flexibility built into the database for adapting to changing requirements.

-????
+We plan to use Alteryx as an ETL tool ($8000/year)?
+Arbutus?
+Free ETL tool?

+?

 Security and Privacy Design Decisions